chimms1/NRU-WiFi-Simulator/README.md

 6. Setting a seed value will help in recreating UE deployments.

 ## NOTE
-1. Currently, only a single LTE BS and WiFi AP can be used.
+1. Currently, only a single NR-U BS and WiFi AP can be used.
 2. As of now load can be varied only once.
 3. Increasing users to more than 30 may cause a decrease in SINR.
 4. Exceptions are not handled in many cases.